TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 2.1.4
+- Added getItem() CellEditEvent and RowEditEvent (experimental)
+- Fixed issue #37: Enter now saves the value when closing the editor in the last cell
+- Fixed issue #35: Listeners should be able to be used automatically now.
+- DeleteButtonRenderer deprecated, it is now maintained in Grid RenderersCollection add-on.
+- Updated the demo.

 ### Version 2.1.3
 - Added support for closing Editor and dispatching event when clicking outside of Grid.